-The Nancy Devereux Center offers support systems and advocacy for the homeless, those suffering from mental illness, and veterans.
+The Devereux Center offers support systems and advocacy for the homeless, those suffering from mental illness, and veterans.
 We serve an average of 80 people a day.
-The Nancy Devereux Center is a 501(C)3 tax-exempt non-profit organization founded in 1979.
+Also known as the Nancy Devereux Center, we are a 501(C)3 tax-exempt non-profit organization founded in 1979.
 The Center is a day facility that is open from 9 am to 2 pm every week on Monday, Tuesday, Wednesday, and Friday.